VVIMT/Exponentially_Weighted_Volatility_Calculator/README.md

 ## **Notes**

-- **Data Coverage Verification**: The scripts check if each asset has data within the required period.
+- **Data Coverage Verification**: Each script checks if each asset has data within the required period.
 Assets without sufficient data are skipped.
 - **Timestamp Alignment**: Resamples each asset's data to ensure consistent timestamps across assets.
 - **Error Handling**: Includes error handling for file reading and data processing, allowing the script to continue even if some assets encounter issues.
 - **Equal Weighting**: Both scripts assume equal weighting of the specified assets unless otherwise adjusted.
 - **Dependencies**: Ensure all required Python packages are installed.
 - **Trading Fees**: Adjust the `--trading_fee` parameter in the portfolio simulator to match realistic trading conditions for your scenario.
 - **Granularity**: The `--timestamp_granularity` should match the granularity of your data to avoid resampling issues.

----
+- **Data Sources**: The sample CSV data provided is sourced from [CryptoDataDownload](https://www.cryptodatadownload.com).
+Ensure compliance with their terms of use when utilizing their data.
+- **File Paths and Names**: Ensure that the asset symbols provided in the command-line arguments match the filenames in your `data` folder (without the `.csv` extension).